Overcoming Your Midafternoon Energy Slump

 about 30 minutes after eating a sugary snack.
 Sugar in moderation, particularly from

-fruit or juice, will give you energy without a lag.
+fruit or 100% fruit juice, will give you energy without a lag.

 Getting even an hour less of sleep can result in slower mental functioning the next

 day.
 Your reactions will be slowed and your memory may suffer.
-The average person
+The average adult needs—but

 Tank up on fluids